Miami VA Healthcare System

 Additional information about the VA’s commitment to diversity can be found at www.diversity.va.gov.

 The predoctoral internship at the Miami VA Healthcare System is accredited by the Commission on Accreditation of the American Psychological Association.
-The next site visit will be held in 2017.
+The most recent site visit occured in 2017.

 Intern candidates must be United States citizens who are currently enrolled as advanced doctoral students in a Clinical or Counseling Psychology program.
 Applicants must be U.S. citizens.
 Only students in programs approved by the American Psychological Association and the Canadian Psychological Assocation are eligible.
 No slots are pre allocated to any graduate program, and multiple candidates can be accepted from any one graduate program.
 The Miami VA Healthcare System Psychology Predoctoral Internship Program offers training only for full-time positions; part-time positions are not available.